Bassquake/FreeSynd/README.md

 ```
 All files should now be from COL01.DAT to col1.dat etc.

+> [!TIP]
-Best way to play is connect a bluetooth keyboard and mouse to your phone/quest as I havent added touchscreen scrolling yet.
+>Best way to play is connect a bluetooth keyboard and mouse to your phone/Quest as I havent added touchscreen scrolling yet.

 ### Keys
 - AWSD keys can pan around.